meo-marketplace/WhatTheHack/xxx-MarketplaceSaaSOffers/Student/Challenge-09.md

 **Configuration and Code Tracks**

-- Define an Azure Active Directory App Registration
+- Define a multi-tenant Azure Active Directory App Registration
-- Ensure that this is multi-tenant
-- Configure the return URL for a Single Page Application as `{your base uri}/saas.html` and `{your base uri}/landing.html` replacing `{your base uri}` with the URI your sample app is running on
+- Configure the return URL for a Single Page Application as `{your base uri}/saas.html` and `{your base uri}/landing.html`, replacing `{your base uri}` with the URI your sample app is running on
-- Configure the MSAL_CLIENT_ID and MSAL_REDIRECT_BASEURI values appropriately
+- Configure the MSAL_CLIENT_ID and MSAL_REDIRECT_BASEURI values appropriately in the esixting `.env` file, in the root of the Sample App

 **Code Track**

-- Replace the alert ("Challenge 09 - SSO") with the code to sign in a user with a work account
+- In the section under `// Challenge 09 - SSO` Replace the alert with the code to sign in a user with a work account
 - Do this in both the `landing.html` and `saas.html` pages

 ## Success Criteria